 Whilst performing these tasks, Charles was slightly wounded in the field on 25 September 1916.
 He was thus attached to 2nd Anzac Headquarters “as escort to G. O. C“, rejoining the Cyclists Corps on 11 October 1916 after recovering.

-Charles Lloyd Junior was buried at Bailleul Communal Cemetery, Nord-Pas-De-Calais, France (Plot III C. 29) on 7 July 1917; his death was reported in the 11 October 1917 edition of the ‘Auckland Weekly News’ newspaper, where there is also a photo of him.
+Charles was again wounded on 7 June 1917 during the Battle of Messines in Belgium, this time more seriously, and he died of those wounds a few days later on 12 June 1917 at the ‘O. C. Nbr 2 Casualty Clearing Station‘.
+Charles was buried at Bailleul Communal Cemetery, Nord-Pas-De-Calais, France (Plot III C. 29) on 7 July 1917; his death was reported in the 11 October 1917 edition of the ‘Auckland Weekly News’ newspaper, where there is also a photo of him.

 “In Loving Memory of Private Charles Lloyd Anstey, Died of Wounds in France on Tuesday June 12th 1917 Aged 27 Years.
 He Proudly Answered His Country’s Call; And Gave His Life to Save Us All; His Heart Was Good, His Spirit Brave; His Resting Place A Soldiers Grave”.